 The practice has started a new annual birthday check clinic.
 We will invite you on the month of your birthday for a annual review.
 Please speak to reception for further information.

 The practice nurses will see patients with asthma at any time during their surgery hours.
 Every year we offer asthmatics an asthma review.
 This usually involves a discussion about how well symptoms are controlled, as well as checking peak flow and inhaler technique.

-This is organised by Dr. Ranmuthu on Tuesday morning (by appointment only) for routine six to eight week checks.
+This is organised on Mondays and Friday AM (by appointment only) for routine six to eight week checks.
 The clinics also provide an opportunity for parents to discuss general health or developmental concerns.
-We ask you not to bring unwell children to this clinic but to book a regular appointment.
+We ask you not to bring un-well children to this clinic but to book a regular appointment.
 Please remember to book baby's immunisation which is organised by our Practice nurses.